 Showing 1-10 of 155 Results

-Lusine Aghajanova, MD, PhD
+Lusine Aghajanova, M.D., Ph.D.

 Clinical Assistant Professor, Obstetrics & Gynecology - Reproductive Endocrinology & Infertility

-Subsequently, Dr. Aghajanova completed residency in obstetrics and gynecology at Baylor College in Texas and UC San Francisco with reproductive endocrinology and infertility fellowship training at UC San Francisco.
-She is a respected researcher in the field of endometrial receptivity and endometriosis.
+Subsequently, Dr. Aghajanova completed residency in Obstetrics and Gynecology at Baylor College of Medicine, Houston, Texas and at UC San Francisco.
+She proceeded then with subspecialty fellowship training in Reproductive Endocrinology and Infertility at UC San Francisco.
+She is a respected researcher in the field of endometrial receptivity, implantation and endometriosis.

-Dr. Aghajanova speaks five (5) languages and is very well published with over 50 peer-reviewed publications as well as numerous other oral and poster presentations and is a professional peer-reviewer for over 12 journals.
+Dr. Aghajanova speaks Russian and Armenian and is very well published with over 50 peer-reviewed publications as well as numerous other oral and poster presentations and is a professional peer-reviewer for over 12 journals.

 Dr.Aghajanova enjoys spending time with her husband and children, and traveling.

-Professor of Obstetrics and Gynecology (Reproductive Endocrinology and Infertility) at the Stanford University Medical Center
+Professor of Obstetrics and Gynecology (Reproductive Endocrinology and Infertility)

 Current Research and Scholarly InterestsDevelopment of improved embryo culture conditions in vitro.
 Blastocyst cultures.
 Embryo metabolism in vitro.
 Embryo maternal dialogue.
 Clinical application and integration of extended embryo culture systems.
 Monozygotic twinning.
 Prevention of multiple pregnancy.
 Sperm motility enhancers.
 Fluorescent and non-fluorescent markers of sperm morphology and viablility.
 Oocyte cryopreservation.
 Fertility preservation.
 Improving IVF outcome.